SHA-256 Hash Generator & Verifier Tool

 SHA-256 in Digital Certificates

-SHA-256 is the standard hash function for SSL/TLS certificates and digital signatures:
+SHA-256 serves as the standard hash function for SSL/TLS certificates and digital signatures:

 # Certificate signature algorithm